godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

     ``canvas_item`` shaders, so it's recommend to use it when relevant either way.

+    Using linear color space also means that alpha blending will change.
+Sprites with low opacity values generally become more visible, and font rendering will look bolder due to the low-opacity pixels from the font antialiasing becoming more visible.
+This also affects the editor's own rendering.

 .. _doc_environment_and_post_processing_using_glow_to_blur_the_screen:

 Using glow to blur the screen